 Best For: Intermedia AnyMeeting is best for SMBs looking primarily for a free video calling tool that don’t need extensive team collaboration features.
 It’s also right for small teams that meet only a few times per week via video, not on a nearly daily basis.
 Businesses that need to share only a few video screens with a higher number of dial-in only meeting participants will also enjoy AnyMeeting.

 WebEx breakout rooms are ideal for not only brainstorming in small groups during meetings but also for employee training.
 Admins can create up to 100 breakout sessions with 100 participants per room in every conference session and can broadcast messages to these rooms when needed.
 Participants can take advantage of features like app and desktop shared screens, whiteboard tools, and the “Ask for Help” button during these smaller sessions.

-The WebEx Meeting Assistant is a voice-activated AI bot that takes meeting notes, identifies meeting highlights, transcribes in real-time and offers closed captions, automates recap emails, and schedules future follow-up meetings.
+The WebEx Meeting Assistant is a voice-activated AI bot, also known as an intelligent virtual assistant (IVA), that takes meeting notes, identifies meeting highlights, transcribes in real-time and offers closed captions, automates recap emails, and schedules future follow-up meetings.

 As of this writing, WebEx has one free option and three paid plans.
 The free option allows for up to 100 people to meet for a maximum of 50 minutes.

 All plans, including the free one, come with features like:

 - Personal meeting rooms

 - Pass presenter

 - Integrations with Asana, Salesforce, Trello, and more